Brad Templeton Home

 In addition, USENET, designed as it was for the disconnected UUCP network, pre-feeds the news you will read to a local machine, and you then read it directly there, or over a local ethernet.
 The access is thus blindingly fast, even in comparison to the web over high speed DSL 30 years later.

 Making the software was one thing, but the NSFNet "no commercial use" rule was another, until I found a way around it.
-The net backbone was for use "in support of research and education" and so I put forward the position that if I sold a subscription to something like Stanford University, and they asked that it be delivered over the internet (which they were certainly entitled to use since everything they did was in support of education) then it fit within the rules.
+The NSF net backbone was for use "in support of research and education" and so I put forward the position that if I sold a subscription to something like Stanford University, and they asked that it be delivered over the internet (which they were certainly entitled to use since everything they did was in support of education) then it fit within the rules.

 To confirm this, I called Steve Wolff.
-Steve was the director of NSFNet, and if there was ever a person who was "in charge of the internet" it was him.
+Steve was the director of NSFNet, and if there was ever a person who was close to "in charge of the internet" it was him.
 It was reasonably easy to win him to my interpretation.
 The challenge was on.

 For customers who were not schools or labs, I would need to find another way to reach them.
 Many of them had UUCP links with UUNet, which was not government funded.
 In addition, the way USENET worked provided another bypass.
-And a few sites were also starting to get direct fully commercial internet links to UUNet and the other nascent ISPs.
+Also, a few sites were also starting to get direct fully commercial internet links to UUNet and the other nascent ISPs.

 On USENET, sites with USENET feeds would pass their feeds on to other sites.
 Most links took place locally, and were cheap or free.
 Long distance links cost money, though some companies could easily afford them.
 USENET was designed to allow each site to connect to lots of other sites redundantly, while never sending the same article more than once to stay efficient.